bellroy/timeline/README.md

 ## Contribution
 We, Bellroy, actively maintains this project.
 Feel free to submit issues and pull requests!
 Our primary timezone is GMT+11.

+The code is formatted with [`ormolu`](https://hackage.haskell.org/package/ormolu)

+If you use Nix:
+- `nix develop` enter a shell with all necessary tools
+- `nix build` build and run tests on all GHC versions we support
+- Use `nix flake show` to view a full list of outputs